amarpan/how-to-write-a-README/README.md

  <img align="center" src="./images/GOOD-FULL-README.png">
 </div>

-<h4>Today we learned how to convert an average README into one that instantly catches the eyes of employers. <hr/>Despite not being able to use proper CSS to change colors and styles, we can actually add a lot of customization and fine-tuning with the right Markdown shortcuts.</h4>
+<h4>Today we learned how to convert an average README into one that instantly catches the eyes of employers.</h4>

+ <h4>Despite not being able to use proper CSS to change colors and styles, we can actually add a lot of customization and fine-tuning with the right Markdown shortcuts.</h4>